pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-2-5962.md

 You may know that Redfish is an alternative to the IPMI protocol for connecting with machine BMCs.
 It provides additional features above and beyond those provided by IPMI.
 Eventually, Redfish should supplant IPMI as the default BMC interface.

-Prior to MAAS 3.2, all BMC connections were made via IPMI.
-With the release of 3.2, if the machine uses either IPMI or Redfish for its BMC, the ephemeral environment will automatically detect it, create a separate user for MAAS and configure the machine, so that MAAS may check and control the machine’s power status.
+If the machine uses either IPMI or Redfish for its BMC, the ephemeral environment will automatically detect it, create a separate user for MAAS and configure the machine, so that MAAS may check and control the machine’s power status.
 Note that the name of the user that MAAS creates in the BMC is controlled by the `maas_auto_ipmi_user` config setting, both for IPMI and Redfish; nothing has changed in this regard with MAAS 3.2.

 You can check whether or not a machine can communicate via Redfish, with the command: